-Today, we’re talking about TWO helmets in a single article as the Tennessee Titans helmet history covers two teams, with the old Houston Oilers playing a pivotal role in the evolution of one of the most ever changing helmets in NFL history.
+Today, we’re talking about TWO helmet histories in a single article as the Tennessee Titans helmet history covers two teams (same franchise and history), with the old Houston Oilers playing a pivotal role in the evolution of one of the most ever-changing helmets in NFL history, both of today and yesterday.
 From 1960-1996, the team now known as the Titans played as the Houston Oilers in the NRG Astrodome, the first ever domed stadium in the world.

 1960-1998: The Houston/Tennessee Oilers